codeconscious/ccvtac/README.md

     "Another Channel Name"
   ],

-  # Collection of rules for auto-renaming audio files.
+  # Rules for auto-renaming audio files.
   "renamePatterns": [
     {
-      # Regular expression that matches some or all of the filename.
+      # Regular expression that matches some or all of a filename.
       "regex": "\\s\\[[\\w_-]{11}\\](?=\\.\\w{3,5})",

       # What the matched text should be replaced with.